mstuyts/QuickCRS/README.md

 _____

-*An issue about installation in QGIS for Mac was [reported](https://github.com/mstuyts/QuickCRS/issues/1).
+*An issue was [reported](https://github.com/mstuyts/QuickCRS/issues/1) about installation in QGIS for Mac .
 If you try to install this plugin on a Mac, please report information about it to the [issue page](https://github.com/mstuyts/QuickCRS/issues/1).
 Since I don't own a Mac it's hard to resolve the issue.
-The same porblem was tested on Windows and Linux and it doens't occur on those operating systems.*
+With installation on Windows and Linux, the problem doesn't occur.*